jaychan-hep/hmumuml/README.md

 ## Setup

-This project requires to use python3 and the conda environment.
-Please install the Anaconda or Miniconda before setting up the environment for this project.
+This project requires to use python3 and either conda or virtual environment.
+If you want to use a conda environment, install Anaconda or Miniconda before setting up.

-### First time setup on lxplus
+### First time setup on lxplus for a conda environment

 First checkout the code: